 Check out hundreds of hike recommendations, organized by difficulty and region, and highlighting some of our favorite scenic features all around the state.

 TRAIL MAPS & GUIDES

 Vermont is notorious for its spotty cell phone reception, so make sure you have what you need to explore safely.

 NEED HELP PLANNING?

 No problem!
-Our visitor center staff are available virtually to answer questions and make trail recommendations by email, phone, or social media, Monday – Friday.
+Stop by the Visitor Center on Route 100 in Waterbury Center on weekends this summer.
+Our visitor center staff are also available virtually to answer questions and make trail recommendations by email, phone, or social media, Monday – Friday.

 Whether walking in the woods or scrambling up a rock face, the Green Mountains are home to a wide variety of hiking options.
 Find your next peak and get ready for unforgettable adventure

 Vermont's State Parks are open year-round.
 From camping in cabins to enjoying a day on the lake swimming, paddling or boating, learn more about Vermont's 51 state parks.

 Vermont's outdoors remains a top destination for all ages.
 From epic adventures to more serene ways of taking in the view, Vermont's outdoor recreation opportunities are endless.